Consumer Products

 2 weeks 5 days ago

-As of April 7, 2025, the company has received no reports of incidents or injuries in Canada.
+As of May 14, 2025, the company has received one incident report in Canada, and no reports of injuries.

 For more information on Health Canada’s assessment of high chairs in Canada, see Notice of danger to human health or safety and risk mitigation for high chairs, and Information on Health Canada's approach to the General Prohibitions under the Canada Consumer Product Safety Act.